a20 Joe Salmons : Language Sciences, University of Wisconsin

 Articles

-In review Charlotte Vanhecke and Joseph Salmons.
+Forthcomig Charlotte Vanhecke and Joseph Salmons.
 The historical sociolinguistics of Dutch in the American Midwest.
 Anita Auer, Joshua R. Brown and Angela Hoffman (eds.), Historical Sociolinguistic Studies of Language Islands in the Americas: Tracing the Development from Immigrant Languages to Postvernacularity.
 Leiden: Brill.

 Back to top